 Property Taxes Will Increase:

 A home addition will most likely raise your property taxes.
 But the question is, “by how much?”
 Before committing to adding on, homeowners should evaluate the enhanced value of their home, included with the addition, to accurately assess the new tax liability based on current tax rates.
 At RL Remodeling, we are normally able to make a logical prediction based on the current property value of your California home and the current tax ramifications associated with it.

 When investing in a home addition, energy efficiency is something to keep in mind.
 Such as energy efficient fixtures, windows and construction.
 For example, windows that are able to successfully prevent hot and cold air from escaping the room would be considered energy efficient.
 Also, low energy consumption appliances will exponentially decrease the costs associated with an addition.
 These things will lower energy bills and overcome negative impact on the environment.
 As an energy efficient construction company, our main focus is to provide maximum value to homeowners while lowering the environmental burden and excessively high energy bills, due to poor planning and lackluster home improvements.

 Additions Take Time:

 While the thought of an addition can be exciting, that doesn’t take away from the time required to provide the best results.
-There are a number of problems that can occur, such as bad weather conditions that cause unanticipated delays, damaged areas of the home that requires additional carpet cleaning, unexpected challenges within the construction process, and possibly reassessment of the property.
+There are a number of problems that can occur, such as bad weather conditions that cause unanticipated delays, damaged areas of the home that requires additional carpet cleaning, or the whole house itself (with the help of appliances from unclutterer), unexpected challenges within the construction process, and possibly reassessment of the property.
 As a homeowner, it’s imperative to understand the normal timeframe for project completion, so you can decide if an add on is the best option for you.
 This process can take weeks to months depending on the complexity and challenges presented in the project.
 If a homeowner wants expedited results, buying a new home might be the better alternative option.